 A dedicated team of anatomists, supported by GMC registered doctors, deliver a high standard of teaching.
 An integrated approach to teaching and learning is facilitated by:

 The laboratory consists of a large dissecting room and dedicated anatomy classrooms.

 Cadavers held in the anatomy dissecting room are the embalmed bodies of public-spirited individuals who have left their remains to the University for medical and scientific teaching and research.
 Access to the dissecting room is regulated under the Human Tissue Act 2004.

 Only students who take anatomy as a taught component of their course are granted access to the anatomy laboratory.
 Students must first attend an introductory talk and sign a strict code of conduct.

-The dissecting room is a large, spacious facility where 10 groups of 12 students may work side-by-side to explore human anatomy.
+The dissecting room is a large, spacious facility where groups of students may work to explore human anatomy.

 A blended approach to learning is adopted here so we provide access to a number of high quality eLearning resources for students.

 The facility includes dedicated classrooms for the teaching of anatomy.
 These rooms are well-equipped and contain computing facilities, an LCD projector, and whiteboards to aid teaching.

 Each room also contains a range of anatomical textbooks.